ItsMeElConquistador/ElConQore/README.md

 ElConQore
 =========

-Core mod for all my other mods
+Core mod for all my Minecraft mods